Causes of Poverty: The Impact of Society, Colonies and Discrimination

 Institutions have more weight

-On the whole, you can say that institutions “win” over geography in terms of which is the most important to tackle the causes of poverty.
+On the whole, you can say that institutions “win” over geography in terms of which is the most important to end poverty.

 Europeans have shown that institutions that focus on investment, technology, economic development and creation of wealth at large were at the core of modernization.
 Even though their system’s craving for resources (they needed to produce more and more) led them to colonize most of the world.